 Using “Sponsored Updates” from LinkedIn’s advertising platform can get your messaging in front of key contacts quickly.
 These updates are run from your company page.
 You can focus your target market based on geographic location, industry, title, and keywords, just to name a few.
 To see if this is worth ongoing investment for you, start small and analyze your results before spending a lot.
 With the analytics report, you’ll receive metrics for: Impressions, Clicks, Interactions, Followers Acquired, and Engagement.

-Need assistance with your company’s marketing efforts?
+Need assistance with your company’s branding and marketing efforts?

 Contact Gwen Canfield, freelance graphic designer and owner of Creative Instinct.
 To see what Gwen can do for you visit www.creativeinstinct.biz and request a free consultation.

-Marketing tips straight to your inbox.
+Free marketing tips straight to your inbox!

 Sign up for my monthly e-newsletter, “Marketing Tips for Busy Professionals.”
 Sign Up Now»